betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/ForDummies.md

   1. Import the Google Mock names from the `testing` namespace such that you can use them unqualified (You only have to do it once per file.
 Remember that namespaces are a good idea and good for your health.).
   1. Create some mock objects.
-  1. Specify your expectations on them (How many times will a strategy be called?
+  1. Specify your expectations on them (How many times will a schedulingStrategy be called?
 With what arguments?
 What should it do? etc.).
   1. Exercise some code that uses the mocks; optionally, check the result using Google Test assertions.
-If a mock strategy is called more than expected or with wrong arguments, you'll get an error immediately.
+If a mock schedulingStrategy is called more than expected or with wrong arguments, you'll get an error immediately.
   1. When a mock is destructed, Google Mock will automatically check whether all expectations on it have been satisfied.

 Here's an example: